Sin Willfully (Hebrews 10:26)

 According to Hebrews 10:26, to sin willfully means to continue to sin willfully, as the form of the Greek verb indicates.
 The reference here is not to a one act of sin committed in the full knowledge of their evil character, but to the attitude of mind that prevails when an individual intentionally refuses God’s way, and rejects the Holy Spirit.
 This is deliberate, continual, rebellious sin.
 It is a considered reversal of the initial decision to receive salvation in Jesus and to submit one’s heart and life to Him.
 It is thought of decision to forsake the Lord.

 Christ, in Matthew 12:31, spoke of the unpardonable sin.
-He referred to a group of Pharisees that had attributed the power of the Holy Spirit (v.
+He referred to a group of Pharisees that had credited the power of the Holy Spirit (v.
 28) to the devil (v.
-24) in the full knowledge that their charge was false.
-It was this deliberate rejection of light that was leading them, step by step, toward “blasphemy against the Holy Ghost.”
-It is important to note that the statement made by the Pharisees came as the climax of a protracted process of rejecting increasingly clear evidence of divinity of Jesus, a process that had begun with the birth of Jesus but which became more intense as His ministry progressed.
+24) fully knowing that their charge was not true.
+It was this intentional rejection of light that was leading them, step by step, toward “blasphemy against the Holy Ghost.”
+It is important to note that the statement made by the Pharisees came as the climax of a continual process of rejecting increasingly clear evidence of divinity of Jesus, a process that had begun with the birth of Jesus but which became more tense as His ministry continued.

 In His service,